wescale/kubernetes-formation/Day-3/demo-monitoring/README.md

 ### Access the services using additional k8s resources

 Create new NodePort Services.
-Open you browser on the DNS for workers (aks the trainer).
+Open your browser on the DNS for workers (aks the trainer).

 ## Add dashboards on Grafana